On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: A Case Study Implementing the Dual-Tree Complex Wavelet Packet Transform

+where we have defined $\subDepth := 2^{\depth - 1}$.
+Note that, following \cref{remark:gridhalfsize}, we have omitted the grid half-size $\gridhalfsize$, which is equal to $1$ (max pooling operates on a grid of size $3 \times 3$).
+Furthermore, for the sake of brevity, we have omitted the depth $\depth$ in the above notations.

-Both $\MRlJ$ and $\MClJ$ perform \dtcwpt with $J$ decomposition stages.
-However, the max pooling operator requires an extra level of subsampling.
-To counterbalance this, when computing $\RMYpoolJ$, the last stage of \dtcwpt decomposition must be performed without subsampling, at the cost of increased redundancy. \footnote{ This is similar to the concept of stationary wavelet transform \cite{Nason1995}. } This is why $\mJ := 2^{J-1}$ instead of $2^J$.
+\begin{remark} Both $\rmaxopNEDepthSelect$ and $\cmodopNEDepthSelect$ are implemented using \dtcwpt with $\depth$ decomposition stages.
+However, in \eqref{eq:rmax_dt}, the subsampling factor is equal to $2^{\depth - 1}$, instead of $2^\depth$, as stated in \eqref{eq:conv_dtcwpt}.
+In order to accommodate this property of \rmax operators, the last stage of \dtcwpt decomposition is carried out without subsampling, resulting in higher redundancy.
+This is similar to the concept of stationary wavelet transform as described by \citet{Nason1995}.
+Furthermore, only the real component of the wavelet feature maps is preserved.
+On the other hand, $\cmodopNEDepthSelect$ implements a fully-decimated wavelet packet transform, and keeps both real and imaginary parts. \Cref{fig:models} illustrates these technical details. \end{remark}